Afonya: Plot summary

-Katya Snegireva, head over heels for Afanasy, keeps engineering new meetings with him, and stops at nothing to attract his attention: "Afanasy! someone called, I thought it was you...".
-Afonya is completely oblivious to her feelings.
+Katya Snegireva, head over heels for Afanasy, keeps engineering new meetings with him, and stops at nothing to attract his attention ("Afanasy! someone called, I thought it was you..."), but Afonya is oblivious to her feelings.

-Meanwhile Afanasy’s run in with the police catches up with him and, for persistent drunkenness, truancy and fighting Afanasy is threatened with being sacked at a meeting of the local committee.
+Meanwhile Afanasy’s run in with the police catches up with him and, for persistent drunkenness, truancy and fighting Afanasy is threatened with being sacked.
 In addition, if he doesn't restore the Finnish sink he's definitely going to be fired.
-Afanasy takes a porcelain sink with flowers to Helen to swap with the Finnish sink, but meets Helen coming home with company.
+Afanasy takes a porcelain sink with flowers to Elena to swap with the Finnish sink, but meets Elena coming home with company.
 She makes her feelings quite clear: she has her own life among fashionable and wealthy men, and Afanasy is just a plumber.

 Afanasy, depressed, goes to a restaurant with Fedulov and tries to escape into drunkenness, but it doesn't help.
 In his drunken state he goes to Katya Snegireva's home and proposes marriage, and wakes up next to her in the morning.
 Katya tells him she's due to move to Africa with work and wonders if she should cancel for Afanasy.

 Afanasy then decides to go back to his village, to his aunt Frosya (Raisa Kurkina), a simple and modest woman who had brought him up.
 In the village, he meets his childhood friend Fidget (Savely Kramarov) and, in a joyous moment sends the city a telegram resigning from his job and giving up his apartment.
 Only then does he learn that Aunt Frosya died two years ago.
 The village people had sent him a telegram, which he hadn't received because he had moved house and didn't tell them his new address.
 From his neighbor, Uncle Yegor (Nikolai Grinko) Afanasy learns that Frosya deeply missed him and even wrote letters to herself from his name, posting them in a nearby village, then receiving them and reading them to neighbors, who understood that she really wrote the letters herself, but didn't betray it so as not to hurt Frosya's feelings.
 Frosya had died sitting in front of the window, waiting for Afanasy.